ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$EnergyAbstractionSurfaceWater = EnergyConsumptiveUse$$

-[*RiceIrrSurfWaterAbstr*](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/) is supplied exclusively by surface water.
+[*RiceIrrSurfWaterAbstr*](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_paddy_rice/) is supplied exclusively by surface water.

 Surface water sources for abstraction may consist of lakes, reservoirs, and rivers.
 The definition of the contribution of each surface water body is explained in the paragraph [*Surface water abstractions from reservoirs, lakes, and rivers*](#Surface-water-abstractions).

 ### Water regions

-The total abstractions (either from groundwater, non-conventional sources or surface water) are extracted within *water regions*.
-These regions are introduced in LISFLOOD to enable more realistic representation of surface water abstraction in high resolution modelling set-ups.
-When using a 0.5 degree spatial resolution model, it is reasonable to assume that the water demand in a pixel is supplied by the water resources in that same pixel.
-Conversely, when using finer spatial resolutions, the water demand of a pixel could be supplied by another pixel nearby (that is, water demand and water abstraction actually occur in different pixels).
-The *water regions* were therefore introduced to solve this problem.
-Specifically, a *water region* is the area encompassing the locations of both water demand and abstraction.
+When using a relarively coarse resolution model (e.g. 0.5 degrees), it is reasonable to assume that the water demand in a pixel is supplied by the water resources in that same pixel.
+However, as the spatial resolution of the model increases, the assumption of coincidence between demand and abstraction locations within the same model grid cell becomes increasingly invalid.
+When using finer spatial resolutions, the water demand of a pixel could be supplied by another pixel nearby (that is, water demand and water abstraction actually occur in different pixels).
+To address this limitation, the concept of water regions is introduced.
+A *water region* is defined as the area encompassing the locations of both water demand and abstraction, allowing for a more accurate representation of the spatial relationships between these processes.

 *Water regions* are generally defined by sub-river-basins within a Country.
 In order to mimick reality, it is advisable to avoid cross-Country-border abstractions.
 Whenever information is available, it is strongly recommended to align the *water regions* with the actual areas managed by water management authorities, such as regional water boards.
 In Europe, the River Basin Districts, as defined in the Water Framework Directive and subdivided by country, can be used.